Illinois: Geography

+Topography

+Though Illinois lies entirely in the Interior Plains, it does have some minor variation in its elevation.
+In extreme northwestern Illinois, the Driftless Area, a region of unglaciated and therefore higher and more rugged topography, occupies a small part of the state.
+Southern Illinois includes the hilly areas around the Shawnee National Forest.

+Charles Mound, located in the Driftless region, has the state's highest natural elevation above sea level at 1235 ft.
+Other highlands include the Shawnee Hills in the south, and there is varying topography along its rivers; the Illinois River bisects the state northeast to southwest.
+The floodplain on the Mississippi River from Alton to the Kaskaskia River is known as the American Bottom.

 Geology

 During the early part of the Paleozoic Era, the area that would one day become Illinois was submerged beneath a shallow sea and located near the Equator.
 Diverse marine life lived at this time, including trilobites, brachiopods, and crinoids.
 Changing environmental conditions led to the formation of large coal swamps in the Carboniferous.

 Illinois was above sea level for at least part of the Mesozoic, but by its end was again submerged by the Western Interior Seaway.
 This receded by the Eocene Epoch.

 During the Pleistocene Epoch, vast ice sheets covered much of Illinois, with only the Driftless Area remaining exposed.
 These glaciers carved the basin of Lake Michigan and left behind traces of ancient glacial lakes and moraines.

-Geography

-Illinois is located in the Midwest region of the United States and is one of the eight states in the Great Lakes region of North America (which also includes Ontario, Canada).